chee154/ml-Py-used_cars/README.md

 3. **Lab 2 - Group 2 - Used Cars Classification Models.ipynb:**<br />
 Description: In this exercise, we will be building on top of our Used_Car_Dataset we had analyized prior.
 The main goal we aim to address will be in modeling two of our nominal value attributes: 'Body_Type' and 'Has_Accidents'.
 We will use varying classification methods and techniques to evaluate if there are any significant differences in the models and ultimately decide on which model is best to use as a classifier.

+4. **Lab 3 - Clustering, Association Rules, or Recommenders.ipynb:**<br />
+Description: In this exercise, we will be building the models on the Lending Club's loan dataset which includes data from the beginning of 2012 to the middle of 2016.
+The goal this exercise will be to mainly predict the loan status of a lender and the likeliness of their lending behavior using a series of Clustering models as well as a Collaborative Filtering Model.

 Contributers:<br />
 @chee154 (myself) <br />
 @sophiawu1006 (Sophia)<br />